-From Attention Induced Head Orgasm to Autonomous Sensory Meridian Response: A Brief History of ASMR
+From Attention Induced Head Orgasm to Autonomous Sensory Meridian Response: How ASMR Became an Internet Phenomenon

 It is safe to say ASMR is now mainstream.